An interview with Aldo Steinfeld – a pioneer in solar fuels research using solar thermochemistry

 AS: Back in 1995, there weren’t many researchers in the area of solar thermochemical fuels.
 As I recall, active besides us at PSI and ETH at that time were the research groups of Al Weimer at U. of Colorado, Gilles Flamant at CNRS, Christian Sattler, Martin Roeb, Karl-Heinz Funken and Rainer Buck at DLR, Rich Diver at Sandia National Labs, Al Lewandowski at NREL, Manuel Romero and Julian Blanco at CIEMAT (later to be continued at IMDEA Energy), West Stein at CSIRO, Keith Lovegrove at ANU, Yutaka Tamaura at the Tokyo Institute of Technology, and others.
 I might have forgotten a few important groups to name; this was 27 years ago!

 SK: Even great research doesn’t always make it to get commercialized.
-Do you think “hot solar” aviation fuel will be different?
+Do you think solar fuel – utilizing the heat from concentrated solar thermal energy – will be different?

-AS: Yes, prospects are now favorable for an industrial implementation of this solar fuel technology in the near future.
+AS: Yes, prospects are now favorable for the industrial implementation of this solar fuel technology shortly.

-SK: What is the commercial importance of being able to manufacture a solar jet fuel?
+SK: What is the commercial importance of being able to manufacture solar jet fuel?

-SK: How does it stack up next to bio-kerosene?
+SK: How does hot solar thermochemical production stack up next to biofuels like bio-kerosene?

 AS: In contrast to biofuels, which are limited by resource provision, global jet fuel demand can be met with solar by utilizing less than 1% of the worldwide arid land, which does not compete with food production.

-SK: Are there advantages to using solar heat rather than electricity; e-kerosene?
+SK: Are there advantages to using the heat from solar rather than electricity from the other form of solar, PV to make it with electricity; e-kerosene?

 SK: What were the particular challenges you solved in this work described in the latest paper?